kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

 > **Note:** YAML files used in this tutorial are stored in [docs/guides/redis/backup/kubestash/application-level/examples](https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/redis/backup/kubestash/application-level/examples) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

-## Backup Redis
+## Backup PostgreSQL

-KubeStash supports backups for `Redis` instances across different configurations, including Standalone and HA Cluster setups.
-In this demonstration, we'll focus on a `Redis` database using HA cluster configuration.
+KubeStash supports backups for `PostgreSQL` instances across different configurations, including Standalone and HA Cluster setups.
+In this demonstration, we'll focus on a `PostgreSQL` database using HA cluster configuration.
 The backup and restore process is similar for Standalone configuration.

-This section will demonstrate how to take application-level backup of a `Redis` database.
-Here, we are going to deploy a `Redis` database using KubeDB.
+This section will demonstrate how to take application-level backup of a `PostgreSQL` database.
+Here, we are going to deploy a `PostgreSQL` database using KubeDB.
 Then, we are going to back up the database at the application level to a `GCS` bucket.
-Finally, we will restore the entire `Redis` database.
+Finally, we will restore the entire `PostgreSQL` database.

-### Deploy Sample Redis Database
+### Deploy Sample PostgreSQL Database

-Let's deploy a sample `Redis` database and insert some data into it.
+Let's deploy a sample `PostgreSQL` database and insert some data into it.

-**Create Redis CR:**
+**Create PostgreSQL CR:**

-Below is the YAML of a sample `Redis` CR that we are going to create for this tutorial:
+Below is the YAML of a sample `PostgreSQL` CR that we are going to create for this tutorial:

 ```yaml
 apiVersion: kubedb.com/v1